openstack/ceilometer/doc/source/configuration.rst

-counter_source                   openstack                             The source name of emited counters control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid periodic_interval                600                                   seconds between running periodic tasks os-username                      ceilometer                            Username to use for openstack service access os-password                      admin                                 Password to use for openstack service access os-tenant-id                                                           Tenant ID to use for openstack service access os-tenant-name                   admin                                 Tenant name to use for openstack service access os-auth-url                      http://localhost:5000/v2.0            Auth URL to use for openstack service access database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server disabled_central_pollsters                                             List of central pollsters to skip loading
+counter_source                   openstack                             The source name of emited counters control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid periodic_interval                600                                   seconds between running periodic tasks os_username                      ceilometer                            Username to use for openstack service access os_password                      admin                                 Password to use for openstack service access os_tenant_id                                                           Tenant ID to use for openstack service access os_tenant_name                   admin                                 Tenant name to use for openstack service access os_auth_url                      http://localhost:5000/v2.0            Auth URL to use for openstack service access database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server disabled_central_pollsters                                             List of central pollsters to skip loading